xavier268/gostat/README.md

 # gostat
-Golang librairy create easy statistics on the console.
+A Golang librairy to easily extract statistical information from a stream of scalar data.

 ## Design objectives